Sagrona Teema

 "Sagrona Teema" is the second episode of the second season of the American science fiction political spy thriller drama television series Andor.
 It is the fourteenth episode of the series overall; it was written by series creator Tony Gilroy and directed by Ariel Kleiman.

-"Sagrona Teema" was released on Disney+ on April 22, 2025 as part of a three-episode block also including "One Year Later" and "Harvest", and received generally positive reviews from critics and audiences alike.
+"Sagrona Teema" was released on Disney+ on April 22, 2025, as part of a three-episode block also including "One Year Later" and "Harvest", and received generally positive reviews from critics.

 Plot

 On the jungle moon, the Maya Pei Brigade splits into two territorial factions at an armed stalemate, with one side taking Cassian Andor prisoner in their ship, and the other attempting to commandeer Cassian's stolen TIE Avenger.

 On Coruscant, Dedra Meero tells Partagaz she does not want the Ghorman project, as she prefers to continue chasing down "Axis", but Partagaz points out that she has spent two years on Axis with little to show for it.
 He assures Dedra that Ghorman, while appearing to be a demotion in the near term, will ultimately benefit her career heavily.
 Syril Karn, meanwhile, has been promoted to a senior role at the Imperial Bureau of Standards, and he and Dedra are now living together as a couple.
 The two prepare for a social event at their home the following day.

-At the wedding on Chandrila, Kleya Marki tells Luthen Rael she has been unable to reach Bix on Mina-Rau; they deduce the Empire has shut off communications to and from the planet ahead of an inspection.
-Indeed, Imperial officers arrive on Mina-Rau to survey the farms; Bix Caleen and the others opt not to try to escape the farm where they are illegally staying, so as to not arouse suspicion.
+At the wedding on Chandrila, Kleya Marki tells Luthen Rael she has been unable to reach Bix Caleen on Mina-Rau; they deduce the Empire has shut off communications to and from the planet ahead of an inspection.
+Indeed, Imperial officers arrive on Mina-Rau to survey the farms; Bix and the others opt not to try to escape the farm where they are illegally staying, so as to not arouse suspicion.
 An imperial lieutenant named Krole suggestively approaches an uncomfortable Bix, who lies about having a husband; Krole leaves after Brasso arrives.

 At the wedding, Tay tells Mon Mothma that rebel activity has hurt his investments and that he feels "undervalued".
 Mon surreptitiously discusses the possibility of Tay's defection with Luthen, who says they should attempt to ascertain Tay's price for keeping silent about the Rebellion.
 Mon's husband Perrin Fertha gives a heartfelt toast to Leida and Stekan; Kleya returns to the antiques shop on Coruscant in an attempt to make contact with the missing Cassian.

 On the jungle moon, the two factions attempt to parley, only to be attacked by wild animals native to the moon.
 Cassian uses the opportunity to escape in the stolen TIE Avenger, and the jungle moon is revealed to be Yavin 4.